Andyplus1/ConMo/.ipynb_checkpoints/README-checkpoint.md

 python run.py --config_path configs/common/guidance_config_drasticshape.yaml
 ```

 `mask_path` is a list that includes the paths to the masks of each subject in the video.
-In `config`, `cm_weight` represents \( W_c \) from the paper, which is also a list and must be of the same length as `mask_path`.
+In `config`, `cm_weight` represents $W_c$ from the paper, which is also a list and must be of the same length as `mask_path`.
 The larger its value, the greater the retention of the original motion for the subject corresponding to `mask_path`, and the larger the range of shape changes it can adapt to.

 For motion transfer involving geometric changes (reposition/resize), run the following command: